geo-python/site/source/lessons/L2/git-basics.rst

 .. figure:: img/git-plugin-pull-ok.png

 In this case, the repository is probably up-to-date and no new changes are downloaded.
-However, it is good practice to always use Git Pull before publishing your local changes in case someone made changes in the remote repository in the meanwhile!
+However, it is good practice to always use git pull before publishing your local changes in case someone made changes in the remote repository in the meanwhile!

 Now we are ready to push the local changes to GitHub using :code:`git push` (button with arrow up):

 .. figure:: img/git-plugin-push-ok.png

 Now you should see the updates in GitHub!
-Go and have a look at your personal repository in https://github.com/Geo-Python-2022/ .
+Go and have a look at your personal repository in https://github.com/Geo-Python-2023/ .

 On the command line, ``git pull`` fetches and merges changes from the remote repository, and ``git pull`` publishes local changes.